Vegan and vegetarian food in Koh Samui

 Table of contents

-After having the mushrooms and bean burger with a bun that was oh so perfect and the sweet potato gnocchis with pesto at Pure Vegan Heaven, we had to return the next day for lunch.
+After having the mushrooms and bean burger with a bun that was oh so perfect and the sweet potato gnocchis with pesto at Pure Vegan Heaven, we had to come back the next day for lunch.

 Once again, we were blown away by the taste of the breakfast burrito as well as the smoothie bowl with açaí and peanut butter.

-We also had an amazing mango and passion shake.
+We also had a yummy mango and passion shake.

 The rest of the menu sounded equally delicious, and we were so happy to learn that we could sample even more from Pure Vegan Heaven’s kitchen in Koh Phangan, which we would visit shortly thereafter.

-If you go in the evening, it’s a good idea to wear mosquito repellant.
+If you go in the evening, it’s a good idea to wear mosquito repellent.

 Ps.
 We tried Pure Vegan Heaven in Koh Phangan too.